 FIG. 1.
-Structural similarity between a soft quasilocalized excitation (left) and a normalized response to a local force dipole (right) in a two-dimensional computer glass.51 The applied force dipole is shown in red.
+Structural similarity between a soft quasilocalized excitation (left) and a normalized response to a local force dipole (right) in a two-dimensional computer glass.
+The applied force dipole is shown in red.

 FIG. 2.
-The propensity for motion 63 in the viscous liquid is highly correlated with the local dipole stiffness in a two-dimensional computer liquid.
-51 (Left) Isoconfigurational average of the neighbor-relative displacement 64 after $t \approx \tau{\alpha}/6$.
-(Right) Local κ -field.
-The color of each bond represents the stiffness of the response to the force dipole between the two particles that constitute the bond, and the bonds between all interacting pairs are shown (see Appendix A).
-The circles denote the loci of soft QLMs, demonstrating that soft local dipole stiffnesses are correlated with soft QLMs (measured as described in Appendix B).
+Propensity for motion in the viscous liquid is highly correlated with the local dipole stiffness in a two-dimensional computer liquid. (left) Isoconfigurational average of the neighbor-relative displacement after $t \approx \tau{\alpha}/6$ . (right) Local $\kappa$ -field.
+The color of each bond represents the stiffness of the response to the force dipole between the two particles that constitute the bond, and bonds between all interacting pairs are shown (see Appendix A).
+Circles denote the loci of soft QLMs, demonstrating that soft local dipole stiffnesses are correlated with soft QLMs (measured as described in Appendix B).